erushinj/moon-alarmingly-streamlined-spawngroups/README.md

 - Only works as host
 - Default spawn group set is made in the style of (but is **not** a 1:1 port of) the pre-Hoxton's Housewarming Party spawn groups
 - Marshal Marksmen are more common; Marshal Shields are infrequent
-- Captain Winters is removed, and in his place a smaller, mobile group of one or two Phalanx Shields and some light unit backup spawn occasionally on any heist, any difficulty
+- Captain Winters is removed (he is not a fun mechanic)
 - Various scripted spawns (eg, gangsters and security guards) have randomized weapons

 Vanilla only:
 - Light and heavy units of all tiers will be statistically identical on any given difficulty in a way that *should* sync to clients, using ZEAL stats on Death Sentence or otherwise FBI stats - this allows Level Mod to function in vanilla
-- Units use difficulty-appropriate weaponry (eg, SWAT use G36s and Benellis on Mayhem and Death Wish) as weapon scaling is very messed up in a way that can't easily be fixed
+- Units use difficulty-appropriate weaponry (eg, SWAT use G36s and Benellis on Mayhem and Death Wish) as weapon scaling and handling is very messed up
 - Russian mercenaries always use FBI-tier light and heavy units; Murkywater and Federales always use GenSec-tier light and FBI-tier heavy units
 - LMG Dozers are added to Mayhem
 - Special unit spawn limits are revised
 - Flashbang timers are appreciably shortened
-- The timeout between enemies using grenades decreases rather than increasing with difficulty (this means enemies should be a little more aggressive on high difficulties)
+- The timeout between enemies using grenades decreases rather than increases with difficulty (this means enemies should be a little more aggressive on high difficulties)
-- FBI agents unfortunately won't do increased damage over other units until Overkill difficulty and higher - vanilla stats are a mess

 [Streamlined Heisting](https://modworkshop.net/mod/29713) only:
 - Tasers use faction-appropriate rifles (MP5 for SWAT, zombies, and Federales; AK for Russian mercenaries; SCAR for Murkywater) - this is cosmetic
-- Medic Bulldozers use faction-appropriate rifles (MPX for ZEAL; SCAR for Murkywater; MP5 for Federales) - this is cosmetic
+- Medic Dozers use faction-appropriate rifles (MPX for ZEAL; SCAR for Murkywater; MP5 for Federales) - this is cosmetic
-- Murkywater Reinfeld Bulldozers use the faction-appropriate shotgun (SPAS-12) - this is cosmetic
+- Murkywater R870 Dozers use the faction-appropriate shotgun (SPAS-12) - this is cosmetic

 # "Level Mod" list: